 IC Cards: The Key to Easy Travel

-One of the simplest ways to travel in Tokyo is by using a rechargeable IC card.
-These cards allow you to tap in and out of trains and subways without buying individual tickets.
+One of the simplest ways to travel in Tokyo is by using a rechargeable IC card, such as Suica or Pasmo.
+These cards allow you to tap in and out of trains and subways without buying individual tickets for every journey.

 - Works across trains, subways, and buses